Tercio "Juan de Austria" No. 3 of the Legion

+The 3rd Tercio "Don Giovanni d'Austria", of the Spanish Legion was created on 1º January 1940 in Larache in the Spanish Protectorate of Morocco, with the VII and IX Bandera from the 2nd Tercio "Duque de Alba", and from the VIII Bandera of the 1st Tercio "Gran Capitan".

+In the magazine's list of January 1º 1940 included 85 officers, 111 non-commissioned officers and 2,523 soldiers for a total of 2719.

 Unit band

 Members of the band during an evening parade.

 The War Band of the King Alfonso XIII Light Infantry Brigade is the military band of the entire brigade, currently under the operational command of the 3rd legion and under the direction of Fernando Lizana Lozano.
 It was the first legionnaire musical formation, being created in 1920.
 During the Civil War, it was the largest music band that the Tercio has had in its entire history with almost 150 instrumentalists.
-In1950, another band was formed when the IV Third was founded.
+In 1950, another band was formed when the IV Third was founded.
 In 1981, the band of the legion was transferred to Ronda and, finally, in 1995 the War Band was created in the Legion Brigade.
 In 1954, these formations were dissolved to create a single 90-place band attached to the second 3rd Legion, which had a long history until 1989, when it disappeared, becoming the band of the Military Government of Ceuta.